nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * Pros: Extremely easy to understand.
     * Cons: Each time we want to access any task or employee we have to iterate through the split string and then iterate through every task/employee to compare the ids.

-* **Alternative 3:** Using only the String variable.
+* **Alternative 3:** Using only the hashtable.
-    * Pros: Extremely easy to understand.
+    * Pros: We can easily access the assigned tasks and employees so that we do not need to loop and compare every id each function call.
-    * Cons: Each time we want to access any task or employee we have to iterate through the split string and then iterate through every task/employee to compare the ids.
+    * Cons: When we try to store or load the stored JSON data to the hashtable we have to go through quite a complicated process to do it in the right order.

 ### \[Proposed\] Find task by name